Search

 • Backfiring/overheating: These are also common symptoms of carburetor failure.
 A lack of fuel in the air-fuel mixture can cause these two issues to happen, which in severe cases can cause severe engine damage.

 • Black exhaust: There should never be black smoke coming from the exhaust!
-This is likely a sign that the engine is using too much fuel or is fuel-rich.
+This is likely a sign that the engine is using too much fuel, also known as fuel-rich.
 This can come from a carburetor that is worn and delivering excess amounts of fuel.

 • Difficulty starting: A common problem stemming from a worn carburetor is hard starts or difficulty starting the engine.
 Issues messing up the air/fuel ratio can result in these problems.